Share this article

 There is no single path to becoming a nurse.
 However, your overall career goals – beyond the immediate desire to secure a nursing position – should factor greatly into your decision.
-For many, the choice comes down to an RN (Registered Nurse) or a BSN (Bachelor of Science in Nursing).
+For many, the choice comes down to an RN (Registered Nurse) or an RN and a BSN (Bachelor of Science in Nursing).
 The former is the shorter path, but may not offer the long-term stability you’re seeking, while the latter is a foundational education that can offer greater flexibility in the long run.

 What Is an RN?